ZacharyTStone/Infinite-Flashcards/README.md

 # OpenAI Anki Card Generator

 This project is a Python script that generates Anki cards from a word list or essay using OpenAI.
-The generated cards include hiragana, example sentences, and basic Japanese definitions.
+The generated cards include hiragana, example sentences, and basic definitions.

 (currently, only Japanese cards are supported.
 This will change in the future)